AdobeDocs/experience-manager-screens.en/help/user-guide/working-with-screens-player.md

    ![chlimage_1-66](assets/chlimage_1-66.png)

-1. Click the device so you can open the device dashboard.
+1. Select the device so you can open the device dashboard.

    ![chlimage_1-67](assets/chlimage_1-67.png)